Rishit-dagli/3d-transforms/docs/source/quick_start.rst

 .. image:: _static/axis_angle_to_matrix_heatmap.png

-These were some examples just to get you started with using some of the APIs in this library.
+These were some examples just to get you started with using some of the APIs in this library, and there are a lot more possibilities to what you could do with the library.